cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 :::

 :::tip Note
-To use new Reseller Limits functionality, you will have to migrate to <span class="notranslate">CloudLinux 6 Hybrid</span> kernel first.
+In case you wish to use the new Reseller limits features and you use CloudLinux 6 kernel, you have to migrate to <span class="notranslate">CloudLinux 6 Hybrid</span> kernel first.
 :::

 ### Installation, enabling, and disabling